Prune belly syndrome

-Prune belly syndrome is a rare, genetic birth defect affecting about 1 in 40,000 births.
+Prune belly syndrome (PBS) is a rare, genetic birth defect affecting about 1 in 40,000 births.
 About 97% of those affected are male.
 Prune belly syndrome is a congenital disorder of the urinary system, characterized by a triad of symptoms.
 The syndrome is named for the mass of wrinkled skin that is often (but not always) present on the abdomen of those with the disorder.

 Signs and symptoms

-Prune-belly triad consists of signs such as: Cryptorchidism, abdominal wall defects and genitourinary defects:
+Prune-belly triad consists of signs such as: